Hajee Mohammad Danesh Science & Technology University: Library

 HSTU Library is a well furnished multi storied building.
 Its daily activities are done by different sections, such as Acquisition section, Circulation section, Processing section and Reference section which are situated at different locations in the Library Building.
 The administrative section of the library does the administrative activities.
 The acquisition Section is always working hard to collect all kinds of required documents for the users.
 Recently it has collected a great deal of different types of books for different faculties of this university.
 The circulation section is set on the ground floor of the library building.
 All the researchers, students, and teachers of this university may borrow their required books as per the rule from the Circulation Section for reading the book outside of the library or home.
 Only those books that are more than 2 copies are available for loan to students/ teachers/ researchers.
 The processing section does an important job.
 It prepares the catalogue and classification of all kinds of documents by using the AACR-2 code and D.D.C. scheme.
 It is located on the ground floor of the library building.
 The reference section is another important section.
 It is situated at the first floor and second floor of the building.
 Teachers, researchers and students may read the rare documents sitting in the Reference Section.
 It also provides photocopy facility against a nominal fee.
 Another important service of this section is current awareness service.
 It regularly sends the list of current received documents to the faculties.
 Thesis, 73 titled home and abroad journals and 15 Daily newspapers are kept at the 2nd floor of the building.
 All kind of users can read the journal, daily newspaper and thesis here.
 There is a cyber center in the Library.
 All users may use the cyber center against a nominal fee.

 Medical centre

-The medical center offers free medical services to students, Medical Centerteachers, staffs and family members of the teachers and staff.
-The center provides service round-the-clock, seven-days-a-week, with five doctors and an ambulance facility.
+The medical center offers free medical services to students, teachers, staff and family members of the teachers and staff.
+The center provides 24/7 service with five doctors and an ambulance facility.
 The center has 10 bed accommodation so that patients suffering from contagious diseases may be cared for in isolation.
 HSTU Medical center is also offering outdoor facilities.